brocade/pysdn/CONTRIBUTE.md

 	git remote add upstream <clone url for the original project>
 	```
 1. Never, Never, NEVER make changes in this master branch on your laptop.
 It will always be your copy of the original project and never have changes you make.
 You will make your changes in feature branches.
 You may have only one feature branch or you may have multiples, depending on how many changes you are going to request be made to the original project.
-1. Create a feature branch for each github issue that you are right code to address in the original project (see 'Will my contribution be accepted by the maintainer(s)').
+1. Create a feature branch for each github issue that you are writing code to address in the original project (see 'Will my contribution be accepted by the maintainer(s)').
 For instance if you have two bug fixes and a new feature then each of those would have an associated github issue and each would be repaired in its own feature branch (so you would have three (3) feature branches).
 That way each change has an associated issue to track it and if one of your pull requests takes a long time to resolve and get into the original project the other ones can still get in quickly.

 	```bash
 	git checkout -b <name of your feature branch>